The Palace of Galerius, Galerian Complex, and the Octagon

 Fun and Games

 As you walk around the ruins of the Galerian Complex, look out for worn blocks of marble with patterns scratched into them.
+These are not modern games like Call of Duty, Arena Breakout Infinite, NBA 25 or other popular computer games.
 These are ancient board games.
 The sociable Romans were fond of them.
 If you want to try your hand at these ancient games, you can get them at Seikilo – these makers of ancient instruments have also recreated historic Roman games.

 As you leave the complex, you’ll hear the sound of dice and of tiles on backgammon boards at the cafes around the square.
 Thessaloniki is still a very sociable city.